-Besides winning medals and encouraging exercise, Taylor said participation in sports has many other benefits for children, ranging from physiological to social.
-“One thing that parents aren’t aware of that is so important, and that is on its decline in Canada is something called child physical literacy,” she said, explaining it is the development of fundamental movements that kids need, such as running, hopping, and jumping.
+Besides winning medals and encouraging exercise, Taylor said participation in sports has many other benefits for children, from physiological to social.
+“One thing that parents aren’t aware of that is so important, and that is on its decline in Canada, is child physical literacy,” she said, explaining it is the development of fundamental movements that kids need, such as running, hopping, and jumping.

 No more joiners: Why kids are dropping out of sports

 “With lower levels of activity and sports involvement, kids’ levels of physical literacy are on the decline.”

 - Acquisition of TEN Sports to make Sony a major cricket broadcaster in Asia

 - Seven tips to help your law firm thrive online

 - Newly discovered ‘world’s oldest man’ is 145 years old but says he’s ready to die.

 - The agent says that Arsenal and Manchester United are interested in Yaya Toure, but movement would be impossible.